Jump to Content

 • Assist animal keepers and veterinarians during medical procedures.

-• Attend department meetings.
+• Attend intern courses and department meetings.

 Education and Experience: Internships are open to qualified graduates and undergraduates seeking degrees in biology or related fields.
 Applicants must be able to work any day of the week, including weekends and holidays.
 This position will have duties that include bending, stooping or standing for long periods in all weather conditions.
 Commit to a minimum of 3 months for 40 hours a week.
 Must provide proof of a current Tuberculin skin test.
 Proper PPE (face masks) must be utilized in sensitive animal areas.